Finger Foods for Babies: Which Food to Give & Avoid

 Babies try everything they see others do.
 When they see the family eat a certain way, they want to imitate, too.
-You can start them on the journey of eating independently by introducing them to finger foods.
-Eating tiny bits of food items is the first step towards your baby using his or her hands to eat.
+You can start your little one on the journey of eating independently by introducing him to finger foods.
+Eating tiny bits of food items is the first step towards your baby using his tiny little hands to eat.
 Finger foods help them develop their fine motor skills and eye-hand coordination also.
 Therefore, you must introduce finger foods when the time is right for your child.
 Read this article to know when and how you can introduce finger foods to your baby, and some palatable finger food ideas for your little one.

-Easy-to-eat food items or tit bits that babies can pick up and eat by themselves are referred to as finger foods.
-Babies are always on the move and attempt to eat food by themselves.
+Easy-to-eat food items or titbits that babies can pick up and eat by themselves are referred to as finger foods.
+Active babies who are always on the move often attempt to eat food by themselves.
 Finger foods can be a great option for them to fill their tiny tummies and gain energy on the go.
 These foods are also many mothers’ go-to to make their babies happy.

 When Should You Introduce It to Your Baby?

-Some parents introduce finger foods when the babies are six months old.
-However, you would know when your little one is ready by observing them.
-Typically, between 8 and 9 months, they start showing indications that they are ready to eat all by themselves.
-Initially, it will be challenging because finger foods for toddlers means a whole lot of mess with their limited hand-eye co-ordination and easy distraction.
-They will pick food in their hands and throw it around with very little going into their mouths.
-Eventually, they will learn to use their thumbs and fore-fingers to take the food.
-This is a fine motor skill and is referred to as pincer grasp.
+Some parents introduce finger foods when babies are six months old.
+However, you would know when your little one is ready by observing him.
+Typically, between 8 and 9 months, your baby would start showing indications that he is ready to eat all by himself.
+Initially, it will be challenging because finger foods for toddlers mean a whole lot of mess with their limited hand-eye coordination and easy distraction.
+Your baby will pick food in his hands and throw it around with very little going into his mouths.
+Eventually, he will learn to use his thumbs and forefingers to hold the food.
+This is a fine motor skill and is referred to as a pincer grasp.

-To start off, you can use a highchair and give them a few pieces of finger food on a plate or in a bowl.
-Give them very little and you can fill his plate after he completes eating what’s already served or if he asks for more.
+To start off, you can use a high chair and give your little one a few pieces of finger food in a plate or a bowl.
+Give him very little, and you can fill his plate after he completes eating what’s already served or if he asks for more.

 What Are the Best Finger Foods for Infants?

 - Fruits make very healthy finger foods.
 You can use slices of banana, mangoes, papayas, muskmelons, watermelons, sliced grapes, kiwi slices, and apple slices.
-You can add all these fruits together or give them one at a time
+You can mix small quantities of all these fruits together or give them one at a time.

-- They would love steamed or boiled vegetables like green peas, cauliflower florets, beans, carrots, and pumpkins with a pinch of salt
+- Steamed or boiled vegetables like green peas, cauliflower florets, beans, carrots, and pumpkins with a pinch of salt.

-- The little ones would love to munch soft vegetable paranthas, which can be cut into tiny pieces.
+- The little one would love to munch on soft vegetable paranthas, which can be cut into tiny pieces.

-- They would also love to nibble lightly toasted bread
+- You child may love to nibble lightly toasted bread.

-- Small cubes of tofu help them chew easily
+- Small cubes of tofu are soft to chew, too.

-- Well-cooked pasta spirals cut into small pieces will be easy to handle for the tiny tots
+- Well-cooked pasta spirals cut into small pieces will be easy to handle for the tiny tot.

-- Hard-boiled egg or scrambled eggs can be made into tiny pieces and given.
-Note: It is advisable to check with your doctor regarding allergens.
-Egg yolks can be introduced at 8 months while egg whites shold be introduced after 1 year.
+- Hard-boiled egg or scrambled eggs can be cut into tiny pieces and given.
+Please note that it is advisable to check with your doctor regarding allergens.
+Egg yolks can be introduced at eight months while egg whites should be introduced after a year.

-- Tiny pieces of cooked chicken, turkey, or other soft meat to give them a taste of non-vegetarian foods
+- Tiny pieces of cooked chicken, turkey, or other soft meat are great to give them a taste of non-vegetarian foods.

 - Steamed or broiled fish is another option.
 Remember to skip fish with high mercury content.

-- You could also try boiled well-cooked beans, which are full of proteins and other nutrients.
+- You could also try boiled, well-cooked beans, which are full of protein and other nutrients.

-Additionally, you can try home-made healthy nuggets and fries made with vegetables.
+- Additionally, you can try home-made healthy nuggets and fries made with vegetables, too.

 Finger Foods to Avoid